-Multiple Myeloma 1,19,20,23
+Multiple Myeloma 1,19,20,23,28

-- Use for newly diagnosed disease in combination with bortezomib, thalidomide and dexamethasone may not be renewed. - Use for newly diagnosed disease in combination with bortezomib, lenalidomide and dexamethasone may be renewed for up to a maximum of 2 years of maintenance therapy. - Use for newly diagnosed or relapsed disease in combination with cyclophosphamide, bortezomib and dexamethasone may be renewed for up to a maximum of 80 weeks (32 weeks of induction therapy and 48 weeks of maintenance therapy). - Use for newly diagnosed disease in combination with carfilzomib, lenalidomide, and dexamethasone may be renewed for a maximum of 32 weeks.
+- Use for newly diagnosed disease in combination with bortezomib, thalidomide and dexamethasone may not be renewed. - Use for newly diagnosed disease in combination with bortezomib, lenalidomide and dexamethasone may be renewed for up to a maximum of 2 years of maintenance therapy. - Use for newly diagnosed OR relapsed or refractory/progressive disease in combination with cyclophosphamide, bortezomib and dexamethasone may be renewed for up to a maximum of 80 weeks (32 weeks of induction therapy and 48 weeks of maintenance therapy). - Use for newly diagnosed disease in combination with carfilzomib, lenalidomide, and dexamethasone may be renewed for a maximum of 32 weeks. - Use as maintenance therapy for multiple myeloma in combination with lenalidomide may be renewed for up to a maximum of 2 years.

-Systemic Light Chain Amyloidosis (newly diagnosed disease) 1,18
+Systemic Light Chain Amyloidosis 1

-• Use for newly diagnosed disease OR repeat of initial therapy for relapsed/refractory disease (after being relapse-free for several years) in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd) may be renewed for a maximum of 2 years of therapy.
+• Use for newly diagnosed disease OR repeat of initial therapy for relapsed/refractory disease (after being relapse-free for several years) in combination with bortezomib, cyclophosphamide and dexamethasone may be renewed for a maximum of 2 years of therapy.

-V. Dosage/Administration ^{1,6,8,15}
+V. Dosage/Administration 1,15,19,20,23-26,28

 Indication Dose Multiple Administer 1,800 mg/30,000 units (1,800 mg daratumumab and 30,000 units hyaluronidase) as Myeloma a 15 mL injection subcutaneously into the abdomen.
-Treatment as one of the following:

-Newly diagnosed disease in patients ineligible for ASCT in combination with bortezomib, melphalan and prednisone (D-VMP) (6-week cycle)

-Weekly Weeks 1 to 6 (six doses; cycle 1) Every three weeks Weeks 7 to 54 (16 doses; cycles 2 to 9) Every four weeks Week 55 onwards (cycle 10 and beyond)

-Treat until disease progression or unacceptable toxicity.

-Newly diagnosed disease in patients eligible for ASCT in combination with bortezomib, thalidomide and dexamethasone (4-week cycle):

-Induction -

-Weekly

-Weeks 1 to 8 (eight doses; cycles 1 and 2)

-Every two weeks

-Weeks 9 to 16 (four doses; cycles 3 and 4)

-Stop for high dose chemotherapy and ASCT.

-Consolidation -

-- Every two weeks Weeks 1 to 8 (four doses; cycles 5 and 6)

-Newly diagnosed disease in patients eligible for ASCT in combination with carfilzomib, lenalidomide, and dexamethasone (4-week cycle)

-Weekly

-Every two weeks

-Every four weeks

-Weeks 1 to 8 (eight doses; cycles 1 and 2)

-Weeks 9 to 24 (eight doses; cycles 3 to 6)

-Weeks 25 to 32 (two doses; cycles 7 and 8)

-Newly diagnosed disease in patients eligible for ASCT in combination with bortezomib, lenalidomide and dexamethasone:

-Induction - 3 week cycle

-- Weekly Weeks 1 to 12 (twelve doses; cycles 1 to 4)

-Consolidation - (after ASCT) - 3 week cycle

-- Every 3 weeks Weeks 13 to 18 (two doses; cycles 5 and 6)

-Maintenance - 4 week cycle

-- Every 4 or 8 weeks Weeks 1 to 104 for a maximum of 2 years of maintenance treatment

-Newly diagnosed OR relapsed disease in combination with cyclophosphamide, bortezomib and dexamethasone (4-week cycle):

-Induction -

-Weekly

-Every two weeks

-Every four weeks

-Weeks 1 to 8 (eight doses; cycles 1 and 2)

-Weeks 9 to 24 (eight doses; cycles 3 to 6)

-Week 25 to 32 (two doses; cycles 7 and 8)

-Maintenance (after ASCT) -

-- Every 4 weeks for up to 12 cycles (48 weeks)
+Treatment as one of the following: Newly diagnosed disease in patients ineligible for ASCT in combination with bortezomib, melphalan and prednisone (D-VMP) (6-week cycle) - Weekly Weeks 1 to 6 (six doses; cycle 1) - Every three weeks Weeks 7 to 54 (16 doses; cycles 2 to 9) - Every four weeks Week 55 onwards (cycle 10 and beyond) Treat until disease progression or unacceptable toxicity.
+Newly diagnosed disease in patients eligible for ASCT in combination with bortezomib. thalidomide and dexamethasone (4-week cycle): Induction - - Weekly Weeks 1 to 8 (eight doses; cycles 1 and 2) - Every two weeks Weeks 9 to 16 (four doses; cycles 3 and 4) Stop for high dose chemotherapy and ASCT.
+Consolidation - - Every two weeks Weeks 1 to 8 (four doses; cycles 5 and 6) Newly diagnosed disease in patients eligible for ASCT in combination with carfilzomib, lenalidomide, and dexamethasone (4-week cycle) - Weekly Weeks 1 to 8 (eight doses; cycles 1 and 2) - Every two weeks Weeks 9 to 24 (eight doses; cycles 3 to 6) - Every four weeks Weeks 25 to 32 (two doses; cycles 7 and 8) Newly diagnosed disease in patients eligible for ASCT in combination with bortezomib. lenalidomide and dexamethasone: Induction - 3 week cycle - Weekly Weeks 1 to 12 (twelve doses; cycles 1 to 4) Consolidation - (after ASCT) - 3 week cycle - Every 3 weeks Weeks 13 to 18 (two doses; cycles 5 and 6) Maintenance - 4 week cycle - Every 4 or 8 weeks Weeks 1 to 104 for a maximum of 2 years of maintenance treatment Newly diagnosed OR relapsed or refractory/progressive disease in combination with cyclophosphamide, bortezomib and dexamethasone (4-week cycle): Induction - - Weekly Weeks 1 to 8 (eight doses; cycles 1 and 2) - Every two weeks Weeks 9 to 24 (eight doses; cycles 3 to 6) Every four weeks Week 25 to 32 (two doses; cycles 7 and 8) Maintenance (after ASCT) - Maintenance (atter ASC1) - - Every 4 weeks for up to 12 cycles (48 weeks) Divery 4 weeks for up to 12 cycles (40 weeks)